markkvba/bip-framework/bip-framework-autoconfigure/README.md

 	@Order(JwtAuthenticationProperties.AUTH_ORDER)
 	protected static class JwtWebSecurityConfigurerAdapter
 			extends WebSecurityConfigurerAdapter {
-- JwtWebSecurityConfigurerAdapter defines beans below and thier respective uses:
+- `JwtWebSecurityConfigurerAdapter` defines beans below and their respective uses:
    a.
 AuthenticationEntryPoint - Returns error message in case not authenticated

    b.
 AuthenticationProvider - Bean for decrypting and parsing the JWT

    c.
 JwtAuthenticationSuccessHandler - Bean for handling successful authentication

    d.
 JwtAuthenticationFilter - Bean is central to security configuration and helps in configuring springboot starter for the platform security.
 It configures security using AuthenticationEntryPoint, AuthenticationProvider, JwtAuthenticationSuccessHandler and this class also Audits the JWT Token.

 - TokenResource is used to expose and end point for Token Generation for Swagger page.